drull1000/blog/content/posts/full-osint-guide/Full-OSINT-guide.md

 - [indeed](https://indeed.com) is useful to see what skills employees need to work in a specific company.

+- [opencorporates](https://opencorporates.com/) for global searches and find officers.

 ### For websites

 Some data you can extract from websites are: technologies used, IP addresses, who is hosting it, subdomains, etc…